Bio

 intricate biases woven into the fabric of everyday life.
 His work is also

-echoing its historical practices while exploring modern-day themes.
+century, echoing its historical practices while exploring modern-day

 A Pittsburgh native, Hall honed his artistic skills at the High School for